LesterJones/tkinter/README.md

 Dot Painting produces a Hirst style dot painting.
 The color pallet is taken from a picture of choice.
 At the top of main.py there is a constant called PICTURE_NAME.
 You can add a picture of your choice to the file, and change the PICTURE_NAME.

+Frogger is a frogger like game, but with turtles.